-Add a Dynamic Sitemap to Next.js Website Using Pages or App Directory
+Add Dynamic Sitemap to Next.js Website Using Pages or App Directory

 Updated on · 6 min read

-Add a Dynamic Sitemap to Next.js Website Using Pages or App Directory
+Add Dynamic Sitemap to Next.js Website Using Pages or App Directory

-In this post, we will explore how to add a dynamic sitemap to a Next.js website.
-First, we add the sitemap to a website using the "pages" directory and then update it to take advantage of the new "app" directory.
-We'll implement a dynamic sitemap, which automatically updates as new pages are added or removed from the website.
-This is more useful for SEO purposes, especially for sites with regularly added content, like blog websites.
-Before diving into the implementation details, we'll briefly talk about what sitemaps are and their uses, as well as discuss the main differences between static and dynamic sitemaps.
-By the end of this post, you will have a fully functional dynamic sitemap for your Next.js website.
+In this post, we'll explore how to add a dynamic sitemap to a Next.js website.
+We'll start by adding the sitemap using the "pages" directory, and then update it to leverage the new "app" directory introduced in Next.js version 13.
+Our goal is to implement a dynamic sitemap that automatically updates as pages are added or removed from the website.
+This approach is particularly beneficial for SEO purposes, especially for sites with regularly updated content, such as blog websites.

 What is a sitemap and do I need it for my website?

-A sitemap is a file that contains a list of all the pages of a website and their relationships to one another.
-It is used to help search engines crawl and figure out the structure of the website.
-A sitemap can also provide important information about each page, such as when it was last updated and how often it changes.
-Having a sitemap is particularly important for larger websites or those with a complex structure, as it can make it easier for search engines to discover and index all the pages on the site.
-However, according to Google, sitemaps are also beneficial for new websites, which do not have many external links to them and websites with content that is not well-linked to each other.
-In any case, a sitemap can help improve the website's SEO by providing valuable information to search engines and making the website navigation easier.
+A sitemap is a file containing a list of all the pages on a website, along with their relationships to one another.
+It helps search engines crawl and understand the website's structure.
+Sitemaps can also provide essential information about each page, such as when it was last updated and how often it changes.
+Having a sitemap is especially important for larger websites or those with complex structures, making it easier for search engines to discover and index all the site's pages.
+According to Google, sitemaps are beneficial for new websites with few external links and websites with content that isn't well-linked.
+In any case, a sitemap can improve a website's SEO by providing valuable information to search engines and enhancing site navigation.

 Static vs dynamic sitemaps

 There are two main types of sitemaps: static and dynamic.
-A static sitemap is created manually and lists all the pages on a website.
-This type of sitemap is usually created in XML format and submitted to search engines to help them discover and index all the pages on the site.
-On the other hand, a dynamic sitemap is automatically generated and updated by the website's server whenever a new page is added or removed.
-This type of sitemap can be useful for larger or more complex websites where it may be difficult to manually keep track of all the pages.
-While both types of sitemaps serve the same purpose of helping search engines understand the structure of the website, dynamic sitemaps are generally considered more efficient because they eliminate the need for manual updates.
-For this reason, we'll add a dynamic website sitemap to a Next.js website.
-It will be automatically updated whenever new pages are added, which would happen for example, when a new blog post is published.
+A static sitemap is manually created, listing all the pages on a website.
+Typically created in XML format, this type of sitemap is submitted to search engines to help them discover and index all site pages.
+Conversely, a dynamic sitemap is automatically generated and updated by the website's server whenever a page is added or removed.
+This type of sitemap is useful for larger or more complex websites where manually tracking all pages is difficult.
+Although both sitemap types serve the same purpose, dynamic sitemaps are generally more efficient, as they eliminate the need for manual updates.
+For this reason, we'll add a dynamic sitemap to a Next.js website, which will automatically update when new pages are added, such as when publishing a new blog post.

 Adding a sitemap to the pages directory

-Firstly, let's discuss how we would add a sitemap to a site based on the "pages" directory.
-To start, we create a sitemap.xml.js file inside the pages folder and add a default SiteMap component there.
+In this section, we'll add a dynamic sitemap to a Next.js website using the "pages" directory.
+We'll create a new file called a sitemap.xml.js file inside the pages folder and add a default SiteMap component there.

 js